lextm/jekyll-theme-chirpy/_posts/2006-4-25-mono-is-better-now.md

 Since I started using Ubuntu for a few weeks, I found that Mono was not mature enough.

-However, Mono Develop 0.10 ships with a GUI designer which indicates that Mono now can be RAD a little bit.
+However, MonoDevelop 0.10 ships with a GUI designer which indicates that Mono now can be RAD a little bit.
 I will try it soon.
 <!--more-->